steve-foris/tf-migtest-demo/README.md

 - HTTPS can be added via Google HTTPS LB for production.
 - Remote Terraform state (GCS backend) recommended for team environments.
 - Startup script is intentionally minimal: return hostname, color, version for visual clarity during rollouts.
+- No CI/CD is involved — this repo focuses on infrastructure behavior, not pipelines.
+- Load balancer switching is handled declaratively via Terraform, orchestrated by Make.
+- Designed for short-lived demos and testing, don’t leave it running unattended.

 -------------------------------------------------------------------------------